ineswilms/bigtime/README.md

 To circumvent this problem, we advise using a lag-based hierarchically sparse estimation procedure, which boils down to using the default option HLag for the `VARpen` argument.
-This estimation procedures encourages low maximum lag orders, often results in sparser lagmatrices, and hence more interpretable models.
+This estimation procedure encourages low maximum lag orders, often results in sparser lagmatrices, and hence more interpretable models.